 You can only be blamed for every day you refuse to face it.

 When we fear isolation in some way, be it deep or shallow, physical or emotional, we will stay with someone who does not make us happy, even someone who mistreats or abuses us, for months, years, even decades.
-Conversely, when we’re not worried about being single, lonely, or alone, we’ll end a harmful relationship without a second thought because the consequences of doing the right thing no longer make us anxious.
+Conversely, when we’re not worried about being single, lonely, or alone, we’ll end a harmful relationship without a second thought because the consequences of doing the right thing no longer make us anxious, thankfully we have the Exhale Wellness for CBD vape products for anxiety.

 That’s why I’m happy I wasn’t confident when I was younger.
-To me, what is even more terrifying than being single is that, if you’re uncomfortable with being alone in some sense, this anxiety of yours can consume even the healthiest and most meaningful of relationships in its viciousness.
+To me, what is even more terrifying than being single is that, if you’re uncomfortable with being alone in some sense, this anxiety of yours can consume even the healthiest and most meaningful of relationships in its viciousness, if you need help handling your anxiety, we recommend you to check this website for its products.
 Mark my words, it can destroy the love of your life.

 Now that ought to be frightening you.
 And now you know why I’m being so forceful.